-Extreme Photonics

-We have initiated this project in close collaboration with the RIKEN Institute to promote photo-molecular science, which has the potential to contribute significantly to a variety of disciplines including the nano molecular sciences and life sciences.
-This project includes new studies directed at developing new coherent light sources, new microspectroscopic methods, and controlling molecular dynamics through optical phase manipulation with ultrahigh precision.

-MEXT Nanotechnology Network Nanotechnology Support Project in Central Japan: Synthesis, Nanoprocessing and Advanced Instrumental Analysis the Ministry of Education, Cultur anotechnology Network Project in ally by university and government of this project with Nagoya University and establishes a nanotechnology s Public usage of various advanced (920 MHz), advanced transmission design, synthesis and characteriz semiconductor nanoprocessing u e will promote applications not of

-Inter-University Network for Efficient Utilization of Chemical Research Equipments

-Academic and industrial activities in Chemistry in Japan have been highly influential over the past 30 years.
+300kV Transmission Electron Microscopy (left), Fe nanoparticle embedded in graphite (right top), and Cu nanocable covered with carbon cube.
+MEXT Nanotechnology Network Nanotechnology Support Project in Central Japan: Synthesis, Nanoprocessing and Advanced Instrumental Analysis The Ministry of Education, Culture, Sports, Science and Technology (MEXT), Japan started the Nanotechnology Network Project in 2007 in order to support Japanese nanotechnology researches not only by university and government researchers but also by private company researchers.
+IMS participates in this project with Nagoya University, Nagoya Institute of Technology and Toyota Technological Institute, and establishes a nanotechnology support center in central Japan area.
+We will support - Public usage of various advanced nanotechnology instruments such as ultrahigh magnetic field NMR (920 MHz), advanced transmission electron microscopes, and so forth - design, synthesis and characterization of organic, inorganic and biological molecules and materials, semiconductor nanoprocessing using advanced facilities and technologies. - We will promote applications not only to each supporting element, but to combined usage of several supporting elements such as a nanobiotechnology field that is highly efficient in this joint project.
+Inter-University Network for Efficient Utilization of Chemical Research Equipments Academic and industrial activities in Chemistry in Japan have been highly influential over the past 30 years.
 Needless to say, it is highly important to improve the supporting environment for research and education in science and engineering.
 In particular, research equipments advances all the time to more intelligent and expensive ones, making measurement time shorter with higher reliability.
 It would be economic and efficient for the researchers and students of all national universities to share such equipments for performing high level research and education.